wildLostCat/Image-To-Ascii/README.md

 <h1>Image To ASCII</h1>
 <p>
-A python app that turns pictures into ascii art
+A python app that turns pictures into ascii art.
 </p>

 (Examples in "sample_results")